osteele/gojekyll/README.md

 [Jekyll](https://jekyllrb.com), of course.

-This project is a clean-room implementation of Jekyll, based solely on Jekyll's documentation and testing a few sites.
+This project is a clean-room implementation of Jekyll, based solely on Jekyll's documentation and testing it against a few sites.
+Hopefully this can pay off in contributing towards Jekyll's documentation.

 ## License